 [Note: When we quote Scripture in this article, we use the wording in the New King James Version of the Bible.]

 Not every Christian will be blessed financially.
 Some Christians will be blessed with an abundance of material possessions while others won’t.
-In his Christian Financial Concepts newsletter entitled “Money Matters” (6-15-89), Larry Burkett says, “Our material blessings are not the result of our efforts for the Lord.
+In his Christian Financial Concepts newsletter entitled “Money Matters” (6-15-89), Larry Burkett said, “Our material blessings are not the result of our efforts for the Lord.
 They are the result of God’s purpose for us.”
-And Hebrews 13:5 instructs us to “. . . be content with such things as you have. . . .”
+And, Hebrews 13:5 instructs us to “. . . be content with such things as you have. . . .”

 Furthermore, wealth by itself does not provide happiness.
 Ecclesiastes 5:10 states, “He who loves silver will not be satisfied with silver; nor he who loves abundance, with increase. . . .”
-Wise people in the secular world also recognize that being wealthy doesn’t bring happiness.
+Wise people in the secular world also recognize that being wealthy does not bring happiness.
 In a book entitled The Pursuit of Happiness, the author concluded that no amount of money ensures happiness; instead, happiness is satisfaction with whatever one has.

 Nevertheless, saving and investing are wise.
 Proverbs 21:20 says, “There is desirable treasure and oil in the dwelling of the wise, but a foolish man squanders it.”
 Burkett stated on page 92 of his book entitled Investing for the Future, “While it is true that God’s Word teaches we should share with those in need, and give graciously to do God’s work, it also teaches that we are to look ahead, identify future needs, and plan for them.”

 So, what are some Biblical principles that a Christian can follow in making saving and investing decisions?